react-navigation/react-navigation.github.io/website/versioned_docs/version-2.x/params.md

 ---
-id: version-2.x-params
+id: params
 title: Passing parameters to routes
 sidebar_label: Passing parameters to routes
-original_id: params
 ---

 Remember when I said "more on that later when we talk about `params`!"?
 Well, the time has come.

-Now that we know how to [create a stack navigator with some routes](hello-react-navigation.html) and [navigate between those routes](navigating.html), let's look at how we can pass data to routes when we navigate to them.
+Now that we know how to [create a stack navigator with some routes](hello-react-navigation.md) and [navigate between those routes](navigating.md), let's look at how we can pass data to routes when we navigate to them.

 There are two pieces to this: